ZeinShehab/Cross_Word/README.md

 ## Instructions

 - Run the `gui.py` file for a graphical playable version.

-                            OR
-- Run the `save.py` file to save a crossword puzzle grid in (PDF, txt).
+- You can also run the `save.py` file to save a crossword puzzle grid in PDF & txt (OPTIONAL).

 ## For own use